gstackio/gstack-bosh-environment/docs/deployments-tests.md

 bosh -d gstack-one-mysql run-errand broker-registrar
 ```

-Or when using `direnv`, go inside the `mysql` deployment directory, and run
+Or when using `direnv`, go inside the `deployments/mysql` directory, and run
 `bosh run-errand broker-registrar` to register the CF-MySQL service offering
 in Cloud Foundry.